TonyRipa/Fermat/README.md

 For generic semantics is seemed that we x/x=1.
 This may have taken some convincing because constraint semantics suggested there's a hole.
 However, we never seemed to question x-x=0.
 This seemed obviously true because constraint semantics had allowed it.
 However, cautious constraint semantics does not allow it.
 This suggests that for generics x/x=1 is as safe as x-x=0.
 For generic semantics we did not ground the semantics in imagined substitutions but on generic quantities.
 For example x/x is 1 because how many x's per x are there?
 The answer is 1.
 Similarly, for x-x=0.

 In conclusion, x/x=1 is as true as x-x=0.
 Also X/X=1 is as true as X-X=0.
 Objections that emerge from considerations of real numbers are special cases (much like the theorems in real-analysis when compared with complex-analysis).
 Intuitions about what x/x should be given what X/X should be, when only thinking about reals, are unreliable domain specific intuitions that are half oversafe and half undersafe.
 Traditional methods have a trade-off profile that has been largely overlooked, likely because it was not fully explored.
 Fully understanding that trade-off can inform the practitioner as to what approach is more desirable and when.
 An alternate approach is splitting into 2 semantics: 1) Generic semantics where x/x=1 and x-x=0 can guarantee safety 2) Constraint semantics where neither X/X=1 nor X-X=0 can guarantee safety.
 If problems can be well-modularized into the different semantics, then it would appear that it may be a good choice to apply the appropriate semantics in the appropriate place, instead of trying a one-size-fits-all, especially when it becomes clear that the one-size-fits-all is not so good a fit.

+## 0*X=0

+0*X=0 is a rather special constraint.
+This is a rule that works for any X. Therefore Prolog responds with X=_672 (or similar).
+The _672 is Prolog's way of creating a new variable, and it names that variable with a random number.

+If we entered 0*X=0,0*Y=0 then Prolog would respond like X=_672,Y=_673 (or similar).
+One new variable is assigned for X, and another for Y. This is in perfect agreement with Linear Algebra where this system of 2 equations and 2 unknowns yields 2 free parameters.
+In Linear Algebra, we would make up new parameters like s and t, and then write the solution as X=s and Y=t.

+In mathematics, when we get 0/0 we say it is indeterminate.
+In computer science, with the IEEE-754 standard for floating point arithmetic, when we get 0/0 we would get NaN.
+If we check NaN==NaN we get false.
+IEEE-754, Prolog, and Linear Algebra are all telling us the same thing.
+Prolog and Linear Algebra are telling us clearly.
+IEEE-754 is telling us with a number with strange properties.
+What they are all telling us is that 0/0 creates a new variable.

 ## Dependencies